-Whoever did the character design for this anime deserves some kind of national award.
+Whoever did the character design for this anime deserves some kind of award.
 I mentioned Esdeath and her imposing figure.
 But down to even the overdone hairstyle on Bulat and Chelsea’s vivid hair color and Mine’s matching eye and hair color, everything works so well on these characters it’s almost perfect.
 Even little things like the differences between symmetry and asymmetry (something Susanoo humorously, but interestingly, brings to our attention) in the character designs are remarkable.
 Akame is probably most remarkable in this regard.
-Most anime hairstyles are asymmetric I know, but Akame’s asymmetrical hair is one of the things about her that gets our attention the most.
-Even faced straight on to her, and the occasional appearance of symmetry with her bangs and framing, the sharp corner on one side of the hair over her face is very memorable.
+Most anime hairstyles are mostly asymmetric, but Akame’s asymmetrical hair is one of the things about her that gets our attention the most.
+Even facing straight on to her the sharp corner on one side of the hair over her face is very memorable.
 And her sword, oh my goodness.
 Arguably the most beautiful katana in all anime, Murasame is long, strong, bright, and deadly.
-For an anime that has so many fantastically impossible weapons (er, Seryu), Murasume is as traditional a Japanese weapon as one will ever see depicted in anime.
+For an anime that has so many fantastically impossible weapons, Murasume is as traditional a Japanese weapon as one will ever see depicted in anime.
 And it is breathtaking.
-You have the red and black thing going on with her too.
+You have the red and black thing going on with Akame too.
 I’ve seen a lot of amazing red eyes in anime, and Akame’s are top-tier.
-If they’re going for blood red, they got it right.
+If the artists were going for blood red, they got it right.
 Any vampire would be jealous.
 Akame is the warrior girl among warrior girls.

 I will argue up and down that the impossibility of these battle movements in anime are often the source of confusion in battles and so detract from the quality not only of the animation itself but often a show as a whole.
 But as I mentioned, it’s also a traditional anime feature, and so has an important role in action anime.
 Akame ga Kill! doesn’t quite reach Demon Slayer levels of epic in battle artwork, but until Demon Slayer came out it could be argued Akame ga Kill! was the best out there at depicting this.

 I mentioned the characters’ deaths.
-That’s something about this story that makes it effective.
+That’s a very effective part of this story.
 Tragedy can be mishandled in any tragic tale, and very often is.
 But as this story unfolds, each new death is never predictable.
-The way things were going, even though we’d seen the unhappy deaths of Tatsumi’s two friends, we had no reason to expect Sheele to die.
+As you watch and see how events are unfolding, even though we’d seen the unhappy deaths of Tatsumi’s two friends in the first episode, we had no reason to expect Sheele to die.
 But after it happens, it plants the seed in our minds.
-When Bulat is killed, we can see how things are going now, but we still have no way to expect when or where or how any of the characters will die.
+When Bulat is killed, we can see the path the show is taking, but we still have no way to expect when or where or how any of the characters will die.
 I suppose you could say that by the time we get to Akame and Kurome’s duel, you pretty much know how that’s going to turn out.
-And the same could be said for Akame and Esdeath’s duel, although you’re so accustomed to Esdeath’s overwhelming strength at that point that it kind of creates some confusion in your mind.
+The same could be said for Akame and Esdeath’s duel, although you’re so accustomed to Esdeath’s overwhelming strength at that point that creates some uncertainty in your mind.
 How in the world can Akame overcome that?
 Well, it gets a little too convenient with Akame’s transformation, but as I noted above, it makes for the argument that she’s kind of dead too.
-The deaths are handled effectively in this show, and that’s the highpoint of how this storyline was handled.
+The deaths are handled effectively in this show, and that’s the highpoint of how this story is handled.

-This is probably my first or second favorite show all time.
+This is certainly a top 5 favorite show all time for me.
 The beauty of the characters, the power of the tragedy, and the inspiration of the heroism are quite profound.
 I’m not one to be easily impressed, even among great anime.
 This show is impressive.
 Only a handful of shows I’ve ever seen do well in the ways Akame ga Kill! does well.
 This is a must-see for any serious anime fan.
 I would recommend some maturity however.
-While it’s not overly gross (Elfen Lied), the bloodlust and wounds and gore are not for young hearts.
+While it’s not overly gross, the bloodlust and wounds and gore are not for young hearts.
 Nor is the exposure to death.
 No one should have to go through what these characters endure, and young minds and hearts are best left to view it in their own freedom when they’re ready.

-If there’s any knock on this show, it’s that, with all the epic nature of everything in this show, I feel like even more could have been done with it.
+If there’s any knock on this show it’s that, with all the epic nature of everything in this show, I feel like even more could have been done with it.
 That’s pretty hard to say, but I think that even is part of the effectiveness of this series.
 It’s so good in so many ways, I almost expect more of it!
-I don’t know, it’s kind of hard to describe.
+It’s hard to describe.
 When I compare it to how satisfying experiences like Monogatari or Tokyo Ghoul are, it doesn’t seem quite the same, despite being superlative in so many ways.
 Perhaps that says more about the extreme quality of those shows rather than any deficiency in Akame ga Kill!
-And, maybe, that I should compare it to those shows at all speaks more to the quality of Akame ga Kill! more than anything.
-You absolutely can compare it with anyone’s idea of a top-tier in anime, and it almost certainly will make the cut.
+And, maybe, that I should compare it to those shows at all speaks to the quality of Akame ga Kill! more than anything else.
+You absolutely can compare it with anyone’s idea of a top-tier in anime and it almost certainly will make the cut.
 It is among the best all time, and I would have to be supremely impressed any number of times to displace it from that pedestal.